gauravmm/AngloDox/README.md

 - Per-key RGB LEDs
 - Separate function row
-- RC-circuit debouncing for each key (so you can swap switches while the keyboard is on!)
+- RC-circuit debouncing for each key (the internal pullups allow you to swap switches while the keyboard is on!)
 - Kailh hot-swap sockets
-- RJ11 connectors for the halves
+- USB-C connectors (but I2C protocol!) for the halves, with ESD protection
 - Key polling via shift register instead of matrix
 - Entirely manufacturable by JLCPCB, using basic parts as much as possible.

 ### Keyboard Layout

-The keyboard layout is specified in `keyboard-layout.json` and can be edited in [http://www.keyboard-layout-editor.com/#/](KLE).
+The keyboard layout is specified in `keyboard-layout.json` and can be edited in [KLE](http://www.keyboard-layout-editor.com/).
 The current layout is based on the reference ANSI-104 layout, with a macro column on the left, a collapsed arrow cluster on the right, and added thumb clusters from the venerable Ergodox keyboard.

 The current layout has 46 keys on the left and 54 on the right, for a total of 100 keys.